 Codex Washingtonianus is the world’s third oldest Bible.

 This priceless ancient book is heavily guarded and it rarely makes public appearances.
-Last time it was on display was in February 2014 when curators showed the document in the Freer Gallery's Victorian Peacock Room, along with a second of four ancient manuscripts purchased by Freer, the museum's founder.
+The last time it was on display was in February 2014 when curators showed the document in the Freer Gallery's Victorian Peacock Room, along with a second of four ancient manuscripts purchased by Freer, the museum's founder.
 The two remaining manuscripts are too delicate or damaged and could not be put on display.

 The Bible has a painted wooden cover, with almost 200 parchment pages, and is reportedly more than 1,500-years-old.